JBGruber/rollama/README.md

 #>
 #> ── Answer from llama3.1 ────────────────────────────────────────────────────────
 #> The sky appears blue because of a phenomenon called Rayleigh scattering, where
-#> sunlight scatters shorter (blue) wavelengths more than longer (red) wavelengths
+#> shorter (blue) wavelengths of light are scattered more than longer (red)
-#> as it passes through the Earth's atmosphere.
-This scattering effect makes the
+#> wavelengths by the tiny molecules of gases in the atmosphere.
+This scattering
-#> blue light visible to our eyes, giving the sky its characteristic blue color.
+#> effect gives our sky its distinctive blue color during the daytime.
 chat("And how do you know that?
 Give a short answer.")
 #>
 #> ── Answer from llama3.1 ────────────────────────────────────────────────────────
-#> I was trained on vast amounts of text data from various sources, including
+#> I was trained on a vast amount of scientific knowledge and data, including
-#> scientific literature, educational resources, and online articles, which
+#> information from various fields like physics, atmospheric science, and
+#> astronomy.
+Additionally, I've been fine-tuned to recognize and recall reliable
+#> sources, such as NASA, the Royal Society, and other reputable institutions that
-#> provided explanations for phenomena like Rayleigh scattering and the color of
+#> explain the phenomenon of Rayleigh scattering and its effect on the sky's
-#> the sky.
-This information is widely accepted and supported by experts in the
-#> fields of physics and astronomy.
+#> color.
 ```

 If you are done with a conversation and want to start a new one, you can